Analysis | Timeline: How Trump picked the rioters over his vice president

 “Mike Pence didn’t have the courage to do what should have been done to protect our Country and our Constitution, giving States a chance to certify a corrected set of facts, not the fraudulent or inaccurate ones which they were asked to previously certify.
 USA demands the truth!”

-At the same time, Fox reports that rioters have breached the Capitol.
+At the same time, Fox News reports that rioters have breached the Capitol.

 2:25 p.m.
 Pence and his family are evacuated further into the Capitol complex, according to video footage shown at the impeachment trial on Wednesday.

-At about the same time, a rioter outside the Capitol reads Trump’s tweet over a bullhorn.
+About the same time, a rioter outside the Capitol reads Trump’s tweet over a bullhorn.

 2:35 p.m.
-Fox reporter Chad Pergram at the Capitol notes that Pence’s location is unknown.
+Fox News reporter Chad Pergram at the Capitol notes that Pence’s location is unknown.

 “What we don’t know is where is Mike Pence, the vice president, right now?”
 Pergram reports.
 “He ostensibly is still in the building, was presiding over the joint session, which has been suspended for the time being.
 He is ostensibly somewhere in the building.”